SamR232/nc-news/README.md

 # Bug Fixing

-To ensure it works correctly, please ensure you have at least version 14.17.3 of Node.
+This project requires you to havea minimum of version 14.17.3 of Node.